s-expressions/twinjo/spec/Twinjo.md

 length byte `08`,
 8 content bytes representing a big-endian IEEE binary64 float.

-Text: optional sign followed by sequence of decimal digits, with either a decimal point or an exponent.
+Text equivalent: optional sign followed by sequence of decimal digits, with either a decimal point or an exponent.

 Strings:  Type byte `OC`,
 1-9 length bytes representing the length of the string in bytes when encoded as UTF-8, corresponding content bytes.
-Text: characters enclosed in double quotes, with `\\' and `\"` as escapes.
+Text equivalent: characters enclosed in double quotes, with `\\' and `\"` as escapes.

 Symbols:  Type byte `DD`,
 1-9 length bytes representing the length of the string in bytes when encoded as UTF-8, corresponding content bytes.
-Text: lower-case ASCII letters, or characters enclosed in vertical bars, with '\\` and `\|` as escapes.
+Text equivalent: lower-case ASCII letters, or characters enclosed in vertical bars, with '\\` and `\|` as escapes.

 Nulls:  Type byte `05`,
 length byte `00`.

-Text: `#n`.
+Text equivalent: `#n`.

 Note: This is not the same as `#f` or `()`;
 there is no natural representation in Scheme.